 That means the bill that passed the Senate in 2017 will pick up where it left off; in the Assembly Codes Committee.

-The gatekeeper in the Assembly on all things gaming is Assemblyman Gary Pretlow, and he told Online Poker Report in June, the new policy could lead to more legislative movement earlier in the session:
+The gatekeeper in the Assembly on all things gaming is Assemblyman Gary Pretlow, and he stated in June that, the new policy could lead to more legislative movement earlier in the session:

 “Part of the reason nothing happens in the early part of the session is we have to get committees up and running again and start from scratch,” Pretlow said.
 “That will not be the case here.
 I hope to address the bill in February.”